 Ruby version 1.8.7 (x86_64-linux)

 #7 Updated by Phil Miller over 4 years ago

 As of 2.2.2, this seems to be partially working now.

 When I have a timezone preference set on my account, the project, user, and overall activity pages present times and group by dates according to that timezone.
 Without a timezone set in my account preferences, all three activity pages appear to group by UTC but display time of day in server-local time.

 When testing any fix for this, beware of #8889, which leads to caching of stale data in the project activity view, but not the others.

 I'm glad to provide any additional information on this, and fiddle with personal settings, but I can't install test versions on my system, since I'm trying to get real users on board as quickly as possible, and this is relatively minor to that end.

-#8 Updated by Pierre-Francois Laquerre 19 days ago
+#8 Updated by Pierre-Francois Laquerre over 4 years ago